MarlinFirmware/Marlin/README.md

 ## Bugfix Branch

 __Not for production use.
 Use with caution!__

-__Configured for MY Tevo Tarantula.
-It works for me, it may not work for you!__

-See example_configurations for other Tarantula configurations:

-- Tarantula-01
-  - Small bed, BLTouch, NO SD support, EEPROM enabled
-- Tarantula-02
-  - Small bed, BLTouch, SD support, EEPROM enabled

 This branch is used to accumulate patches to the latest 1.1.x release version.
 Periodically this branch will form the basis for the next minor 1.1.x release.